liangirene/Predicting_Housing_Prices/README.md

 # Predicting Housing Prices

-This project involves the iterative process of specifying, fitting, and analyzing the performance of a model using data science techniques.
-The goal is to predict housing prices based on various features of the houses.
-The project is divided into different parts, including exploratory data analysis (EDA), feature engineering, model specification, and regression analysis.
+This project aims to predict housing prices based on various house features using an iterative process that involves specifying, fitting, and analyzing the performance of a model.
+It is divided into distinct parts, including exploratory data analysis (EDA), feature engineering, model specification, and regression analysis.

 - One-Hot Encoding: The categorical variable "Roof Material" is encoded using one-hot encoding to prepare it for model training.
 - Linear Regression from scikit-learn: Linear regression models are used to predict housing prices based on selected features.